Georgia Sports Hall of Fame: Rentals

-The Building
+The building

 The building itself was built to resemble a turn-of-the-century ballpark, with red-brick exterior and green roof.
 From the old style ticket booths to the brick columns in the rotunda and special lighting the Hall of Fame was created to put visitors into the heart of a sports experience.
 Over 1,000 artifacts are on display in the building and over 7,000 objects in the Hall of Fame collection.
 In addition to the exhibits, the building also houses a 1500 sqft "Georgia Room" for rentals and receptions, a gift shop, a 205-seat theater, a research center, staff offices and storage space.

 Inductees

-In 2009, Hugh Durham, Terry Hoage, Andy Landers, Mills Lane, Jeff Malone, George Rose, Shannon Sharpe and Roman Turmon were inducted into the Hall of Fame.
+With the exception of 1963, 1968 and 1970, the hall has inducted a new class of between four and ten people every year since 1956.
+The inaugural class in 1956 consisted of Clint Castleberry, Catfish Smith, high school football coaches Selby Buck and Gabe Tolbert, high school basketball coach Joe H. Jenkins and high school coach and administrator John Varnedoe.
+The first professional athletes, football players Johnny Carson and Stumpy Thomason, were not inducted until the following year.
+Golfer Louise Suggs became the first woman inducted in 1966.
+The class of 1974, the sixteenth class in the hall's history, became the first to include an African-American person, Jim Parker.